asyncapi/community/PROJECT_FINANCE.md

 1. AsyncAPI Initiative welcomes support in all 3 ways mentioned above.

-2. In case of GitHub Sponsors, the fund is directly transferred to Open Collective.
+2. In the case of GitHub Sponsors, the fund is directly transferred to our AsyncAPI Open Collective.

 3. Since Open Collective and Linux foundation Crowdfunding are totally disjoint, thus we can conclude that we can conclude that we manage expensed in 2 platforms ->